Sharabutdin Magomedov: Ultimate Fighting Championship

 Magomedov made his UFC debut against Bruno Silva, on October 21, 2023, at UFC 294.
 He won the fight via unanimous decision.

 Magomedov was scheduled to face Ihor Potieria on June 22, 2024, at UFC on ABC 6.
 However, Potieria was pulled in order to face Michel Pereira at UFC 301.
 Magomedov was then rescheduled to face promotional newcomer Joilton Lutterbach at UFC on ABC 6.
 In turn, Lutterbach withdrew from the bout due to testing positive for a banned substance and was replaced by Antonio Trócoli.
 Magomedov won by technical knockout in round three.
 This fight earned him a Performance of the Night award.

 Magomedov faced Michał Oleksiejczuk on August 3, 2024, at UFC on ABC 7.
 He won the fight by unanimous decision.
 This fight earned him a Fight of the Night award.

 Magomedov faced Armen Petrosyan on October 26, 2024, at UFC 308.
 He won the fight by a double spinning backfist knockout at the end of the second round.
 This fight earned him another Performance of the Night award.

 Magomedov faced Michael Page on February 1, 2025, at UFC Fight Night 250.
 He lost the fight by unanimous decision leading to his first MMA loss.

 Magomedov faced Marc-André Barriault on July 26, 2025, at UFC on ABC 9.
 He won the fight by unanimous decision.
 This fight earned him another Fight of the Night award.

 Magomedov was scheduled to face Paulo Costa on November 22, 2025, at UFC Fight Night 265.
 However, Magomedov withdrew from the bout due to undergoing nose surgery.

+Magomedov faced Michel Pereira on June 27, 2026 at UFC Fight Night 280.
+He won the fight by unanimous decision.

+Wrestling & grappling career

+Magomedov faced Arman Tsarukyan in a submission grappling match for the under 84kg title at Hype Fighting: Armenia on December 30, 2025.
+The match ended in a draw and neither man won the title.

+Magomedov was originally scheduled to face Jorge Masvidal in a submission grappling match at Hype Fighting: Brazil on March 11, 2026, but Masvidal was replaced by Edson Barboza two days before the event took place.
+The bout ended in a draw.

+On September 5, 2026, Magomdov competed in a freestyle wrestling match at the Real American Freestyle at Moscow, winning against to Neiman Gracie by a score of 11–3.